willlma/breathe/README.md

 Head to constants.js and change the `timeMultiplier` to 0.1 to speed everything up.

 1. Head to reddit.com to make sure the overlay shows up
-2. When you click continue
+2. If it's your cheat day, you should still see the splash screen every 25 minutes or every new site

 ## Notes